 Text may be saved to tape/microdrive or loaded from tape/microdrive using the commands P, G and T. Object code may be saved to tape/microdrive using the \circ command.
+Filenames may be up to 10 characters long.

 Command: P n,m,s